Tomb of Tutankhamun: Discovery and clearance

 The spectacular nature of the tomb goods inspired a media frenzy, dubbed "Tutmania", that made Tutankhamun into one of the most famous pharaohs, often known by the nickname "King Tut".
 In the Western world the publicity inspired a fad for ancient Egyptian-inspired design motifs.
 In Egypt it reinforced the ideology of pharaonism, which emphasized modern Egypt's connection to its ancient past and had risen to prominence during Egypt's struggle for independence from British rule from 1919 to 1922.
-The publicity increased when Carnarvon died of an infection in April 1923, inspiring rumours that he had been killed by a curse on the tomb.
+The publicity increased when Lord Carnarvon died of an infection in April 1923, inspiring rumours that he had been killed by a curse on the tomb.
 Other deaths or strange events connected with the tomb came to be attributed to the curse as well.

-After Carnarvon's death, the tomb clearance continued under Carter's leadership.
+After Lord Carnarvon's death, the tomb clearance continued under Carter's leadership.
 In the second season of the process, in late 1923 and early 1924, the antechamber was emptied of artefacts and work began on the burial chamber.
 The Egyptian government, which had become partially independent in 1922, fought with Carter over the question of access to the tomb; the government felt that Egyptians, and especially the Egyptian press, were given too little access.
 In protest of the government's increasing restrictions, Carter and his associates stopped work in February 1924, beginning a legal dispute that lasted until January 1925.
 Under the agreement that resolved the dispute, the artefacts from the tomb would not be divided between the government and the dig's sponsors, as had been standard practice on previous Egyptological digs.
 Instead most of the tomb's contents went to the Egyptian Museum in Cairo.

 The excavators opened and removed Tutankhamun's coffins and mummy in 1925, then spent the next few seasons working on the treasury and annexe.
 The clearance of the tomb itself was completed in November 1930, though Carter and Lucas continued to work on conserving the remaining burial goods until February 1932, when the last shipment was sent to Cairo.